robzagora/netcore-ng4-ts/README.md

 This is a second attempt at getting a working Angular 2/4 web application on the .NET core platform.
 The original attempt can be seen in the [dotnetcore-ng2-ts](https://github.com/robzagora/dotnetcore-ng2-ts) repository.

-Some potentially useful [notes](https://github.com/robzagora/netcore-ng4-ts/blob/master/Solution%20Items/steps%20for%20vs%202017%20and%20angular%202.txt) have been added to the Solution Items directory.
+Some potentially useful [notes](https://github.com/robzagora/netcore-ng4-ts/blob/master/Solution%20Items/steps%20for%20vs%202017%20and%20angular%202.txt) have been added to the Solution Items directory after spending hours on issues in relation to working with ng2.

 * Angular 2/4 framework
 * .NET Core 1.1 with SignalR using WebSockets